LTUC/amman-dotnet-401d2/curriculum/class-33/lab/README.md

 ## To Submit this Assignment

-- Continue to work in your `Ecommerce-App` repository
+- Continue to work in your `E-Commerce-App` repository
-- Name your repo `Ecommerce-App`
+- Name your repo `E-Commerce-App`
 - Create a branch named `sprint-#-milestone-#`
 - Write your code
 - Commit often